blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-an-drep-and-get-an-alert-in-telegram.md

 ### Output Telegram

-We need to add a command to let Adder know that we want to use Telegram.
-To do this we will add the following command:
+We need to add a flag to let Adder know that we want to use Telegram.
+To do this we will add the following flag:

 ```
 --output telegram